 So tonight, as I am sitting with the boys, I have fought back the same lonely tears I have cried so many times before as I contemplate the way my life deviated from my plans.

-Why do I bring this up?
-Because it explains why I then spent two hours online reading posts on Al Carraway's blog.
+And then I spent two hours online reading posts on Al Carraway's blog.
 She is an amazing woman who has faced much more opposition and disappointment than I have, but somehow she always seems to find the upside to things.
 She is as optimistic as I am pessimistic, and I wish that somehow I could be a little more like her.
 But most all, reading her words of encouragement and hope have given me enough strength to stand up and walk a little further down my metaphorical path... at least for tonight...
 And in the end, that's all a person can really hope for.